 - Stir in crunchy bread.

-Expert Appetizer Salad Tips:
+Expert Panzanella Bread Salad Tips:

 - Use only fresh, ripe tomatoes.
 These are the most important ingredients in the salad, so make sure you use the best!

-- A heartier style of bread will hold up better in this Panzanella Salad than other types of bread.
+- A heartier style of bread will hold up better in this Crouton Panzanella Salad than other types of bread.

 - Add a bit of fresh chopped oregano and pepper to your dressing before tossing.
 Divine!

 - You can add all sorts of other ingredients to this Panzanella Salad Recipe.
-A few of my favorites are cucumber, olives, sliced air fried peaches, and corn.
+A few of my favorites are cucumber, olives, sliced air fryer peaches, and corn.
 You can also add Italian salami or grilled chicken.

 FAQs:

-Panzanella is a bread salad with tomatoes, basil, and onions tossed with olive oil and vinegar dressing.
-It originated in the Tuscany region of Italy as one way that people could use day-old or stale bread.
+Panzanella is a bread salad with tomatoes, basil, and onions tossed with an olive oil and vinegar dressing.
+It originated in the Tuscany region of Italy as one way people could use day-old or stale bread.

-Picking Bread
+Picking Bread for Croutons

 You have several options for picking the right bread for your Panzanella.
 This recipe calls for Italian Bread, but French Bread, ciabatta, baguettes, and even sourdough bread will all taste amazing in this.